Kythira

 Sightseeing and activities in Kythira

-• The cave of Agia Sophia: An atmospheric cave that was used as a church during Byzantine times.
-The stone temple is decorated with preserved murals from the 13th century.
+• The cave of Agia Sophia, used as a church during Byzantine times and decorated with preserved murals from the 13th century

-• The rocky islet of Chytra: Here you will find a magnificent cave with clear blue waters reminiscent of a swimming pool, rare birds and flowers, but also seals!
-You can access it either by private boat or by Captain Spyros' boat departing from Kapsali.
+• The rocky islet of Chytra (also known as Avgo), where you’ll find a magnificent cave with clear blue waters, rare birds and flowers, but also seals

-• The Venetian Castle: The most characteristic monument of the island can be found on a cliff above Chora.
-The current castle was built by the Venetians in the 16th century.
+• The Venetian Castle (or Kastro), the most characteristic monument of the island found on a cliff above Chora

-• The castle city of Paleochora: The so-called "Mystras of Kythira", is one of the most important historical sights of the island.
-These are the ruins of the old medieval capital, built in the 12th century from Monemvasians and was destroyed in the 16th century from the infamous Barbarossa!
-The location is really great.
+• The castle city of Paleochora (so-called "Mystras of Kythira"), these are the ruins of the old medieval capital, built in the 12th century from Monemvasians

 Nightlife in Kythira